-In October of last year, the Spanish government announced that they would launch a Bono Cultural Jóven or a Youth Culture Voucher, giving young people a grant of €400 to spend on culture.
-However, it wasn’t until March 2022 that it was finally approved.
+The plan was first announced in October of last year, when the Spanish government announced that they would launch the special voucher, giving young people a grant of €400 to spend on culture.
+However, it wasn’t until March 2022 that it was finally approved and it has taken a further four months for it to be put into place.

 In total, this aid represents €210 million of Spain’s General State Budget and it’s estimated that almost 500,000 young people throughout Spain may end up benefiting from it.